 - Status Offense: These are infractions specific to the juvenile code that, if committed by an adult, would not be illegal.
 They include engaging in personally dangerous or harmful behavior, incorrigibility, truancy, and running away.

-The primary purpose of the Gwinnett County Juvenile Court is to help minors safely reach adulthood without hurting themselves or others.
+The primary purpose of the Gwinnett County Juvenile Court, Georgia, is to help minors safely reach adulthood without hurting themselves or others.

 Gwinnett Juvenile Court Lawyer

 When sentencing a delinquent minor in Gwinnett County Court, probation is just one within a broad range of options the judge has.
 Other penalties or consequences include: